revitalk/mmp460/wordpress/_posts/2017-03-16-googlemap.md

 **Step-by-step instructions to hard-code a google map with custom markers and popup info boxes in one of your WordPress site pages.
 The data for the markers locations and info boxes will be retrieved from a Json file.**

 - Copy [script.js](https://github.com/revitalk/google-maps-api-template) and place it in the js folder in your theme directory.
-Copy the [markers.json](https://github.com/revitalk/google-maps-api-template) and place it in the root directory of your wordpress website.
+- Copy [markers.json](https://github.com/revitalk/google-maps-api-template) and place it in the root directory of your wordpress website.
 This way it will be easier for your client to find it and add or change locations and data.
 - Create a custom template for your map page:
   - Duplicate page.php and rename it page-map.php.
   - Add a php comment at the top of the page: